UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    7. activate that
    8. install with the aid of the requirements file
    9. check the content
-   10. open python shell from command line and try to import
+   10. open python shell from command line and try to import `matplotlib`
    11. exit python
    12. deactivate